The Els Club Teluk Datai

-Solitude, the extreme downhill 140-yard par 3 fifteenth is a fun one-shooter.
+Solitude, the extreme downhill 138-meter (151-yard) par 3 fifteenth is a fun one-shooter.
 I guessed the elevation drop to be one club, only to end up being one club too long.

-The theme of correct club selection off the tee continued to the sixteenth hole, called Paradise Found.
+The theme of correct club selection off the tee continued to the 374-meter (409-yard) sixteenth hole, called Paradise Found.
 With an uphill sharp dogleg right in front of me, I didn’t know what to hit off the tee.
-I was certain that if I hit driver straight, it would be too much club and would have put me in trouble.
+I was certain that if I hit my driver straight, it would be too much club and would have put me in trouble.
 So, I elected to play it safe and hit 5-iron off the tee.
 Unfortunately, this wasn’t enough club (for me anyway) to reach the bend in the fairway.
 Now that we have played it, we know that 3-wood or hybrid would have been the better play.
 This would have allowed us to get to the top of the hill so that we would have had a view of the green.
 And oh, what a beautiful view it is.
 I guess we can live with making bogey on Paradise.

-Andaman Shores, the 148-yard seventeenth, is another oceanfront par 3 that you will never forget.
+Andaman Shores, the 148-meter (162-yard) seventeenth, is another oceanfront par 3 that you will never forget.
 With the ocean right and a long narrow green, the prudent miss is left.
 Taking dead aim at a helpless flag, ‘don’t miss it right’ thoughts quickly rushed into my mind at the top of my swing, and proved to be impossible to ignore.
 I guess I listened to my inner self and missed the green just left, but was pin high.

 Unfortunately, it didn’t take us very long to play 18 holes.
 We say unfortunately not because we enjoy a slow round of golf, but because this is a course where we surely wouldn’t mind spending an entire day!